Report: Chris Berman's wife was intoxicated at time of crash

 State police closed the investigation without filing any charges because both drivers died.

+The speed limit on the road is 45 mph, but an accident reconstruction team determined Berman was traveling up to 82 mph before impact.
+Police believe Bertulis was driving about 30 mph when his car was struck.

-The family of Bertulius has filed a lawsuit alleging that a Woodbury restaurant served alcohol to Berman while she was intoxicated before the crash.
+The family of Bertulis has filed a lawsuit alleging that a Woodbury restaurant served alcohol to Berman while she was intoxicated before the crash.

 Information from: Hartford Courant, http://www.courant.com

-Note: This story has been corrected to show the last name of the victim is spelled Bertulis, not Bertulius.